High School Hellcats

 High School Hellcats is a 1958 American exploitation film starring Yvonne Lime, Bret Halsey, and Jana Lund and directed by Edward L. Bernds.
 It is part of a series of exploitation films about juvenile delinquents produced during the 1950s by American International Pictures.
 American International Pictures released the film as a double feature with Hot Rod Gang.
+The film is also known as School For Violence.

 Plot summary

 Joyce Martin is a transfer student at her new school.
 On her first day, she is sized up by the leader of the Hellcats, Connie.
 For her first test of initiation, Joyce is tricked into wearing slacks to school even though it is verboten by school policy.
 During class the teacher asks Joyce to be the blackboard volunteer, Joyce reluctantly gets up, and Miss Davis asks her why she is wearing slacks.
 Humiliated, she cuts class and goes to a nearby coffee shop and meets the coffee shop employee Mike, a college student who takes night classes, as he must financially support himself.

 Joyce goes to a Hellcats meeting at an abandoned theater where she is officially introduced to the members of the Hellcats.
 Connie explains to her the premise of the group: the Hellcats are a girl gang who rule the social order of the school.
 If she is invited to join, she will be popular; if she fails, her life will be very rough.
 Joyce has passed the first test but must undergo two more before initiation.
 Good grades are not allowed and she may only date Hellcat-approved boys.
 Joyce agrees but she secretly begins dating Mike.

 The girls meet to go shoplifting the next day.
 When they stop at the coffee shop afterward, Joyce is rude to Mike.
 Connie and Dolly tell her she should stay away from him.

 The next initiation test requires Joyce to go up to Riff, who is with his girlfriend, and ask him to be her date at a dance.
 To the furor of his girlfriend, he agrees.